What is radiculopathy?

-Neck and back pain is something that nearly everyone experiences to a certain degree.
-We have all felt aches and pains at some point in our lives.
+Neck and back pain is something that nearly everyone experiences at some point in their lives.
 For the most part, this discomfort lasts a day or two before disappearing.
-Radiculopathy occurs when the discomfort is caused by the impingement upon a spinal nerve root.
+Radiculopathy occurs when the discomfort is caused by the compression of a spinal nerve root.
 It may require more extensive treatment than typical soreness.
-Symptomatic relief can usually be accomplished with conservative, nonsurgical treatments – often from the comforts of the home.
+Symptomatic relief can usually be accomplished with conservative treatments, many of which can be performed within the comforts of the home.

 Some examples of nonsurgical treatment for radiculopathy include:

-- Pain medication, analgesics, non-steroidal anti-inflammatories, and muscle relaxants
+- Pain medication, nonsteroidal anti-inflammatory drugs (NSAIDs) and muscle relaxants

-- Heat therapy to increase blood circulation and facilitate the healing process
+- Heat massages to increase blood circulation and facilitate the healing process

 - Cold therapy to reduce swelling

 These are just a few examples of the conservative treatments available for nerve compression and radiculopathy therapy.
 In order to determine which techniques will be most beneficial, it is important that you visit your physician for a medical review.
-Once the source and location of your discomfort is found, your physician will work with you to develop a treatment plan that is specifically targeted to manage your symptoms. .
-If, after several weeks, you continue to experience radiculopathy, contact Laser Spine Institute to learn how one of our minimally invasive endoscopic techniques may be able to help you rediscover your life without open back surgery. .
+Once the source and location of your discomfort are found, your physician will work with you to develop a treatment plan that is specifically targeted to manage your symptoms.